|Posted on November 30, 2011 at 9:10 PM|

 On the night of discovering their bars, November 5th, I went art viewing x3.
 At Temple of Visions I saw a solo exhibit of Michael Divine's spiritually uplifting art.
 He was in attendance, and on a roaming basis was answering questions about his work, influences, to those who asked.

 Just about a door down Hive Gallery was having a multi-artist sculpture exhibit.
-Above was my favorite installation, though there were many I truly enjoyed visually.
-As there were many types of sculpture on exhibit.
+There were many types of sculpture on exhibit.
 From recycled material to all natural materials used to make them.
 It was like walking through another world the way they exhibited the artists art.

 By accident I stumbled across and into drkrm gallery.
 They had a duo photographic exhibit.
 One was aesthetically pretty and pleasing to the eye.
 The other was more high art and to some, less pleasing to the eye.
 A juxtaposition of light and dark in a duo photo exhibit.
 One other art viewer said that's they set up each exhibit, two that seemingingly oppose each other.
 Though truth be told, it's all how one views the world that will determine which exhibit is beauty and which is dark.